aajonusnet/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 Q: How do you clean your windows?

-A: I'll use BioClean.
+A: I'll use Biokleen.

-Q: BioClean.
+Q: Biokleen.

 A: The water is squeegee.